 What is a panic attack?

 A panic attack is a natural response of the body to stress or danger

 A panic attack results from the sudden release of stress hormones as a consequence of increasing stress or pressure.
 This leads to a number of characteristic symptoms.
-Our anxiety advisor, Marianna Kilburn, discusses what panic attacks are, and why they occur.
+Our mental wellbeing advisor, Marianna Kilburn, discusses what panic attacks are, and why they occur.

 An introduction to panic attacks